Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 htpasswd File

-After cracking the .htpasswd file, I gained the following credential:
+After cracking the .htpasswd file, I secured the following credentials:

 Credential